 Many of our neighbours, colleagues and family members are being convinced by anti-immigrant ideas.
 It is crucial that they hear from people they know and trust that these anti-immigrant messages are not a solution to our problems but a strategy to distract and divide us.
 It is crucial that they hear from you.

-When you take the pledge at www.migrantrights.ca you will get tools and tips to help you have these conversations with people in your life.
-And once the election campaigning starts, we will send you regular bulletins with talking points you can use to respond to the latest anti-immigrant messages your friends and families may be hearing in the news and from politicians.
+We are creating tools and tips to help you have these conversations with people in your life.
+Here are regular bulletins with talking points you can use to respond to the latest anti-immigrant messages your friends and families that we created during the federal election.

 We know this is not an easy ask.
 So, here’s a step-by-step guide: